yugasun/site/content/learn/architecture.md

 Automatic scaling has been the revolution.

-As a result, you see very traditional industries (like insurance and banking) go against their stereotypes; they’re embracing new technology and launching full arrays of digital products.
+As a result, you see very traditional industries (like insurance and banking) go against their 'slow to innovate' stereotypes; they’re embracing new technology and launching full arrays of digital products.

 This is happening alongside a general explosion in new software use cases—things like Artificial Intelligence and IoT—that the serverless ecosystem adds even more fuel to.